ugtcs/ugtcs.github.io/README.md

 - [x] add pages folder and put all study groups into it
 - [x] write loop function for all members
+- [ ] add all members in google doc

 ### Log